![]() Amsterdam to Brussels by train:

 -

-All tickets come with a seat reservation and are only valid on the specific train you book.
+All tickets come with a seat reservation and are only valid on the specific departure you book.
 The cheapest prices mean limited or no refunds or changes to travel plans, miss the train and your ticket becomes worthless.
-If you want more flexibility at an affordable price, see option 2...
+If you want more flexibility, see option 2.

 How to buy tickets